Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 Soulfire which cascades from enemy to enemy.

 Make an (Essence + Integrity) roll.
-All enemies in the Zone with an Essence lower than the result suffers (Essence) damage.
-Creatures of Darkness hit by the Solar Spike suffer an extra (+2) damage.
+All enemies in the Zone with an Essence lower than the result suffers 5+(Essence) damage.
+Creatures of Darkness hit by the Solar Spike suffer an extra 2+(Essence) damage.

 <div class="power_category">Greater</div>